 If you submit a homework assignment late, you will lose 25 points.
-The final deadline for submitting late assignments is Friday December 10 (the last day of classes) at 5 PM.
+The final deadline for submitting late assignments and for resubmitting revised assignments is Friday December 9th at 5 PM.

 Final exam (100 points)

 The final exam is simply another writing assignment which will be due during finals week.
 You do not need to study for it.
 To pass the course, you must complete the final exam.
 The final exam is not optional.
 MSU Final Exam Policy